apitoolkit/apitoolkit-landing/blog/Best-Sematext-alternatives-for-API-monitoring/index.md

 ---
-title: "Best Sematext alternatives for API monitoring"
+title: Best Sematext alternatives for API monitoring
 featured_image: APIToolkit.png
 date: 2024-01-20T06:44:56+02:00
 description: "In fact almost every  up and running system make use of APIs on way or another.
 APIs act as the silent workhorses,"